 A macrobiotic dinner does not have to be complicated.
 Here are the tips to get dinner on the table or prepared quickly to be taken on the go.
-In addition, find a macrobiotic dinner pasta recipe designed by Susan Waxman below.
+In addition, find a macrobiotic dinner — Broccoli and White Beans with Pasta recipe designed by Susan Waxman below.

 Can I Do Macrobiotic Dinner Preparations Beforehand?

 Yes.
 Preparations can include freezing extra grains, beans, fish, bread or hearty soups to use later or cooking food day before to be ready to heat up when arriving home.